-All of their packaging materials are FSC and/or SFI (Sustainable Forestry Initiative) certified.
-Their mailing envelopes, which are made of 100% recycled materials, are fully recyclable and biodegradable.
+Their packaging materials are FSC and/or SFI (Sustainable Forestry Initiative) certified.
+Their mailing envelopes, made of 100% recycled materials, are fully recyclable and biodegradable.
 Their labels and stickers are also zero waste and curbside recyclable.

 In partnership with One Tree Planted, Takasa also plants one tree for every purchase made and they are even carbon neutral.

 Also based in Vancouver, Canada, Sömn (pronounced Somn, meaning ‘sleep’ in Swedish) is the brainchild of Fredrik Örling and Julie Wu.
-On a mission to make natural fiber home goods more widely available in their region, Sömn offers a line of sustainable and practical linen bedding essentials, including bedding sets and mix-and-match sets, with up to 13 colors to choose from.
+On a mission to make natural fiber home goods more widely available in their region, Sömn offers a line of sustainable and practical linen bedding essentials, including bedding sets and mix-and-match sets, with up to 13 colors.

 Since all of its processes are carried out in one facility, Sömn minimizes its carbon footprint.
 They also offset their carbon emissions by supporting forest protection initiatives like the Jari Para Forest Conservation Project in the Amazon Rainforest.

 Gorgeous, sustainable home goods are what you will find at Parachute Home and that of course includes ethical bedding.
-Whatever size or fabric you are looking for, they've got a huge selection to choose from and in an array of lovely colors too.
+Whatever size or fabric you are looking for, they have a huge selection to choose from and an array of lovely colors too.

 Tons to choose from here, they offer natural fabrics that include linen and organic cotton, and regular cotton too.
-Stick to organic cotton and be on the lookout for some fabrics that contain a polyester filling.
+Stick to organic cotton and look for some fabrics that contain a polyester filling.

-Their Organic Cotton Puff is made with GRS-certified recycled polyester and they are OEKO-TEX-certified too.
+Their Organic Cotton Puff is made with GRS-certified recycled polyester and is OEKO-TEX-certified.